 Welcome to NTU

-Hello, we're Chloe Tiozzo and Nicholas Cuthbert and we are the NTU Representatives for Europe.
-We're delighted you’re considering studying with us and if you have any questions we'll be happy to help in any way we can.
+Hello, my name’s Chloe Tiozzo and I’m the NTU Representative for Portugal.
+I’m delighted you’re considering studying with us and if you have any questions I’ll be happy to help in any way I can.

 |Your qualification||You could study|